omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

 With the release of PouchDB 2.2.0, we're happy to introduce a feature that's been cooking on the slow simmer for some time: secondary indexes, a.k.a. persistent map/reduce.

 This is a powerful new tool for developers, since it allows you to index anything in your JSON documents &ndash; not just the doc IDs.
-Your data is sortable and searchable in ways that just weren't feasible before, thanks to a new cross-platform indexing engine we've built on top of PouchDB itself.
-So it works swimmingly in every backend that PouchDB supports: IndexedDB, WebSQL, and LevelDB (and soon: LocalStorage!).
+Your data is sortable and searchable in ways that just weren't feasible before, thanks to a new cross-platform indexing engine we've built to work with every supported backend - IndexedDB, WebSQL, and LevelDB (and soon: LocalStorage!).

 And did I mention?
 It's fast.
-Our [performance tests](https://gist.github.com/nolanlawson/11100235) show that the new persistent map/reduce API could give you orders of magnitude improvements over the old on-the-fly `query()` method.
-It's between 20x and 100x faster, according to the tests.
+Our [performance tests](https://gist.github.com/nolanlawson/11100235) show that the new persistent map/reduce API could give you orders of magnitude improvements over the old on-the-fly `query()` API.
+In a database containing 1,000 documents, it's anywhere between 20 and 100 times faster.

-What?
-You put map/reduce in my JavaScript?
+Ew, you put map/reduce in my JavaScript?
 ------------

+First, let's define what map/reduce is, so you can understand why you might want it.

+#### Indexes in SQL databases

-First, let's define what persistent map/reduce is.
-In relational databases, you can typically query whatever field you want (`SELECT * FROM pokemon WHERE name = 'Pikachu'`).
-And if you don't want your performance to be terrible, though, you add an index  (`ALTER TABLE pokemon ADD INDEX myIndex ON (name)`) to make sure that the `name` field is stored in a B-tree for fast lookups.
+Here's a quick refresher on how indexes work.
+In classic relational databases like MySQL and PostgreSQL, you can typically query whatever field you want:

+    SELECT * FROM pokemon WHERE name = 'Pikachu';

+But if you don't want your performance to be terrible, you first add an index:

+    ALTER TABLE pokemon ADD INDEX myIndex ON (name);

+The job of the index is to ensure the the field is stored in a B-tree within the database, so your queries run in _O(log(n))_ time instead of _O(n)_ time.

+#### Indexes in NoSQL databases

 All of the above is also true in document stores like CouchDB and MongoDB, but conceptually it's a little different.
 By default, documents are assumed to be schemaless blobs with one primary key (called `_id` in both Mongo and Couch), and any other keys need to be specified separately.
 The concepts are largely the same; it's mostly just the vocabulary that's different.

-In CouchDB, secondary indexes are called _map/reduce functions_.
+In CouchDB, queries are called _map/reduce functions_.
 This is because, as in many NoSQL databases, CouchDB is designed to scale well across multiple nodes, and to perform efficient query operations in parallel.
 Basically, the idea is that you divide your index into a _map_ function and a _reduce_ function, each of which may be executed in parallel in a multi-node cluster.

 #### Map functions

-It may sound scary at first, but in the simplest (and most common) case, you only need the _map_ function.
+It may sound daunting at first, but in the simplest (and most common) case, you only need the _map_ function.
 A basic map function might look like this:

 ```js
 function (doc) {